andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     in order to be able to recreate it when needed.
 The reverse process is called deserialization.

 @### Services (aka Service Objects) [Server-side.
 Rails, NodeJS] ###@
+*   A service class/interface provides a way for a client to interact with some functionality in an app.
+This is typically public, with some business meaning.
+E.g. a TicketingService interface might allow you to buyTicket, sellTicket, etc.
-*   services describe system interactions.
+*   Services describe system interactions.
-    *   especially those involving more than one model
+    *   ...especially those involving more than one model
-*   example: "Forgot password" functionality.
+*   Example: "Forgot password" functionality.
 Involves a User model encapsulating a password, which sends an email to reset it.
     *   In this scenario, the service is responsible for locating the user, sending the reset password email, and reporting back to the controller from which the request originated